stevenhva/blog/_posts/2012-03-15-layout-header-overlay-image.md

 **Why** & **how** to build a low costs distributed grid for the testing of mobiles.

-This post demonstrates automating the exution of parallel application tests on real iOS and Android devices.
+This post demonstrates automating the exution of parallel applications testing on real iOS and Android devices.

 ## Overlay filter